 PCX Roles and Responsibilities

 1. Technical Services.
-Provide technical services to District PDTs from subject matter experts and/or at the direction of a Regional Management Board or the HQ Planning Advisory Board (PAB); accomplish costly, highly complex, and controversial studies or key analytical components of such studies for District PDTs, and multiregional or national efforts, on a reimbursable basis.
+Provide technical services to District PDTs from subject matter experts.
+At the direction of a Regional Management Board or the HQ Planning Advisory Board (PAB) and on a reimbursable basis, accomplish costly, highly complex, and controversial studies or key analytical components of such studies for District PDTs, and on multiregional or national efforts.
 Provide advice to HQUSACE, the laboratories, and other partners or stakeholders on significant regional or nationwide planning issues.

 2. Peer Review.
-Provide for and manage Agency Technical Review (ATR) and maintain rosters of regional technical specialists for conducting timely ATR.
-Function as the Review Management Organization for Independent External Peer Review (IEPR) to interface with the performing organization external to the Corps of Engineers conducting the IEPR and the District PDT.
+Manage Agency Technical Review (ATR) by assigning ATR Leads and certifying ATRs.
+Function as the Review Management Organization for Independent External Peer Review (IEPR) by providing IEPR managers to interface with the Corps project delivery team and the outside organization conducting the IEPR.

 3. R&D. Assist in identifying Research and Development (R&D) priorities within the mission area to ensure field driven needs are identified and prioritized, and coordinate the recommendations with the PAB and the deputy, Planning Community of Practice.